Walkthrough · 10 minute read

 Panel Creation

 This is the core loop.
 Every panel goes through four moves: write the scene, cast your characters, add the text, and refine until it's right.
+(Or skip ahead with the AI Story Writer, below.)

 The Scene — describing what's happening